goanimate-archive-organization/wrapper-offIine/faq.md

 ### Starters aren't working!
 I currently have no fix for this, you'll just have to either copy them directly from projects or recreate them.

-### Resizing set in the Character Creator breaks when playing!
-I currently have no fix for this, you'll just have to size them manually in the editor.
-Head resizing should be working fine, it's the size of the entire character that's broken.

 ## Can I use Offline on...